Henry Peach Robinson: Life

 Robinson was the oldest of four children of John Robinson, a Ludlow schoolmaster, and his wife Eliza.
-He was educated at Horatio Russell's academy in Ludlow until he was thirteen, when he took a year's drawing tuition with Richard Penwarne before being apprenticed to a Ludlow bookseller and printer, Richard Jones.
+He was educated at Horatio Russell's academy in Ludlow until he was thirteen.
+He left the academy to take up a year's drawing tuition with Richard Penwarne before being apprenticed to bookseller and printer, Richard Jones.

-While continuing to study art, his initial career was in bookselling, in 1850 working for the Bromsgrove bookseller Benjamin Maund, then in 1851 for the London-based Whittaker & Co.
+While continuing to study art, his initial career was in bookselling.
+In 1850 he worked for Bromsgrove bookseller Benjamin Maund, then in 1851 for the London-based Whittaker & Co.
 In 1852 he exhibited an oil painting, On the Teme Near Ludlow, at the Royal Academy.
-That same year he began taking photographs, and five years later, following a meeting with the photographer Hugh Welch Diamond, decided to devote himself to that medium, in 1855 opening a studio in Leamington Spa, selling portraits.
+This year also marked the beginning of his photographic work.
+Five years later, following a meeting with the photographer Hugh Welch Diamond, he decided to devote himself to that medium.
+He opened his first studio in 1855 in Leamington Spa to sell portraits.

-In 1856, with Rejlander, he was a founding member of the Birmingham Photographic Society.
+In 1856, with Oscar Rejlander, he was a founding member of the Birmingham Photographic Society.

-In 1859 he married Selina Grieves, daughter of a Ludlow chemist, John Edward Grieves.
+In 1859, he married Selina Grieves, daughter of a Ludlow chemist, John Edward Grieves.
 His son, Ralph Winwood Robinson, was also a photographer.

 In 1864, at the age of 34, Robinson was forced to give up his studio due to ill-health from exposure to toxic photographic chemicals.
-Gernsheim (1962) has shown that thereafter he preferred the easier 'scissors and paste-pot' method of making his combination prints, rather than the more exacting darkroom method employed by Rejlander.
+Photography historian Gernsheim has shown that thereafter Robinson preferred the easier 'scissors and paste-pot' method of making his combination prints, rather than the more exacting darkroom method employed by Rejlander.

-Relocating to London, Robinson kept up his involvement with the theoretical side of photography, writing the influential essay Pictorial Effect in Photography (1869), Being Hints on Composition and Chiaroscuro for Photographers, published in 1868.
+Relocating to London, Robinson kept up his involvement with the theoretical side of photography, writing the influential essay Pictorial Effect in Photography (1869) and Being Hints on Composition and Chiaroscuro for Photographers, (1868).
 Around this time his health had improved sufficiently to open a new studio in Tunbridge Wells with Nelson King Cherrill, and in 1870 he became vice-president of the Royal Photographic Society.
 He advocated strongly for photography to be regarded as an art form.

-The partnership with Cherrill dissolved in 1875, Robinson continuing the business until his retirement in 1888.
-His son, Ralph Winwood Robinson, took over the studio business.
+The partnership with Cherrill dissolved in 1875.
+Robinson continued the business until his retirement in 1888 when his son, Ralph Winwood Robinson, took over the studio business.
 Following internal disputes within the Photographic Society, he resigned in 1891 to become one of the early members of the rival Linked Ring society, in which he was active until 1897, when he was also elected an honorary member of the Royal Photographic Society.

 Robinson was an early supporter of the Photographic Convention of the United Kingdom and took part in this institution's long running debates about photography as an art form.
 He was invited to serve as the President of the PCUK in 1891 but, as he described later, 'I felt compelled to decline, knowing that I could not carry out the duties as they should be carried out, having a defect of voice which would not allow me to read my own address'.
 He was subsequently persuaded to serve as President in 1896, when his presidential speeches were read out by a colleague.

-He died aged 70 and was buried in Tunbridge Wells in early 1901.
+He died aged 70 and was buried in Tunbridge Wells.